 How Do I Participate In a Hike?

-Hikers should call the leader before going to the meeting place when conditions are questionable.
-The leader may cancel or modify the hike if weather, trail or driving conditions are dangerous.
-If the hike is canceled, the leader may not be at the meeting location.
+When weather conditions are questionable hikers should view the hike status on Meetup before going to the meeting place.
+The leader may cancel, modify or reschedule the hike if weather, trail or driving conditions are dangerous.
+If the hike is canceled, modified or rescheduled the leader will communicate this through Meetup.

 Participation of Children